Our Local Offer for Children with Special Educational Needs and/or Disabilities

 All staff have accessed child development and behaviour management training, and have experience working with the Early Years age group.

-Staff have accessed specific training on Safeguarding, First Aid, Makaton and Speech and Language courses.
+Staff have accessed specific training on Safeguarding, First Aid and Speech and Language courses.

-Our SENCO is able to meet with the local Inclusion Partner (formerly Area SENCO) to ensure the setting keeps up to date with the latest information and news.
+Our SENCO also has regular contact with the SEND Inclusion Team, both individually and as part of a local 'cluster group' to ensure the setting keeps up to date with the latest information and news.

-As previously stated we are able to contact our Inclusion Partner for general advice and support or direct guidance regarding specific children with the written agreement of the parent/carer.
+As previously stated we are able to contact our SEND Inclusion Team for general advice and support or direct guidance regarding specific children with the written agreement of the parent/carer.

 What about the nursery environment ?
 Is it accessible to all ?